pawl/nightmare_forms/README.md

 * The current state of the form is stored only the client-side until the form is saved, so no need to refresh on each field change.
   * No need to share the current state back and forth between back-end and front-end when some fields change.
 All the possible choices are loaded when the form initially loads.
   * Better user experience if the form would be reloading often.
+  * I think this makes things easier to understand.
+Passing around objects only when the form is loaded or saved seems easier to think about.
 * You don't need logic for rendering the form on both the client-side and server-side.
 You just need the code on the client-side for rendering the form and you use the data layer (API endpoint) to get the current state of items and to sync things up with the database (or send back validation errors to display next to fields).
-  * No more server-side hacks to render the form with all possible choices as hidden disabled fields to be enabled/shown by client-side javascript.
+  * No more server-side hacks to render the form with all possible inputs as hidden disabled to be enabled/shown by client-side javascript.
 * Better separation of concerns.
 You could use the APIs to implement this form in a separate mobile app.
 * IE11 compatibility without a complicated build pipeline.
+* Nested fields (especially nested pairs of fields) are better represented as JSON.

 #### Cons
 * The jQuery code for cloning + filling in new form components and keeping the DOM/HTML in sync with the javascript objects quickly becomes very complicated with lots of duplicated selectors and scattered helper functions and change events.
 This can make refactoring difficult.
 This assumes you're not doing a fancy component structure with ES6.